ddurgoji/comparing-classifiers-bank-marketing-dataset/README.md

 * RandomizedSearchCV helped finding the better performing Decision Tree by 5%
 * I felt dataset is very biased towards no class and this makes it very difficult to find a better performing model
 * I believe i have done a good job in this practical application assignment and tried my best to find a better performing model
-* Modelling is an art and i am sure i will improve on it as i work on it more.
+* Modelling is an art and i am sure i will improve on it as i work more on it.
 * Current model had 87% of precision so i believe this helps Bank in finding customer who can accept Term deposit with high quality

+##### Improvements
+* **Model Tuning to imporve performance by applying more feature engineering and other techniques like RFE etc.**
+* Try using different classifier models like
+    * Guassian Naive Bayes
+    * Random Forest
+    * XGBoost
+    * Use data imputation methods to improve data quality etc.

-Complete details are in [Jupyter Notebook](https://github.com/ddurgoji/comparing-classifiers-bank-marketing-dataset/blob/main/comparing-classifiers-bank-marketing-dataset.ipynb).
+Complete Analysis, Models and other details are in [Jupyter Notebook](https://github.com/ddurgoji/comparing-classifiers-bank-marketing-dataset/blob/main/comparing-classifiers-bank-marketing-dataset.ipynb).

 ## Technologies Used
 Below are some of important technologies used in this project.